Baylor University: McLane Stadium

 Following the 'Year of the Bear,' it was announced in July 2012 that a new $260 million football stadium to be called "McLane Stadium" would be constructed on the university's campus.
-Opened in fall 2014, the stadium holds 45,000 spectators and is situated on 93 acre of land adjacent to the Brazos River.
-The stadium was planned by architecture firm Populous, known for its design of Yankee Stadium in New York and Houston's Minute Maid Park.
+Opened in fall 2014, the stadium holds 45,000 spectators and is situated on 93 acre of land adjacent to the Brazos River and Interstate 35.
+The stadium was planned by architecture firm Populous, known for its design of Yankee Stadium in New York and Houston's Daikin Park.
 A partnership between Austin Commercial-Flintco LLC oversaw the project as its contractor.

 From 1936 to 1949, the Baylor Bears home football games were played at Waco/Municipal Stadium.
 In 1950, the team moved to the newly constructed Floyd Casey Stadium (originally named Baylor Stadium), located four miles from campus with a seating capacity of up to 50,000 spectators.
 The stadium has been renovated several times, most notably in 1998 and 2005.